lauuramarttin/GVSU-CIS350-DynamicDuo/docs/Project Proposal.md

 ## Anticipated Technologies

 * Python: The primary programming language for backend development.
-* SQL: A database management system for storing and querying data.
+* Oracle SQL: A database management system for storing and querying data.
 * HTML and CSS: Technologies for creating the frontend, defining structure and style.
 * Git: A version control tool for managing the code.
 * Trello: A project management tool for organizing tasks and collaboration.